Resources for Educators

 Generation Citizen - Election Resources This curated set of election-related lesson plans and resources helps educators and caregivers learn and teach about the history of our democracy, voting rights, election fundamentals, political representation, voter registration, poll workers, and debates.

-Democratic Knowledge Project Election 2020 Provides lessons and other resources to teach concepts about elections beyond 2020.
+Democratic Knowledge Project - Elections Module Provides lessons and other resources to teach concepts about elections.

 Topic: Branches of Government / Checks and Balances